Machine learning with neural networks: Rectified linear units

-What is the point of using rectified linear units?
-When training a deep network with ReLU functions it turns out that many of the hidden neurons (as many as 50\%) produce outputs strictly equal to zero.
+Glorot {\em et al.} \cite{GlorotBordesBengio2011} suggested to use a piecewise activation function, the ReLU function \footnote{Since the derivative of the ReLU function is discontinuous at $b=0$, a common convention is to set the derivative to zero at $b=0$.} $\max\{0,b\}$ (Chapter \ref{chap:intro}).
+What is the point of using ReLU neurons?
+When training a deep network with ReLU activation functions, many of the hidden neurons produce output zero.
 This means that the network of active neurons (non-zero output) is {\em sparsely} connected.
-It is thought that sparse networks have desirable properties, and sparse representations of a classification problem are more likely to be linearly separable (as shown in Section \ref{sec:ct}).
-Figure \figref{C7S2Sparse} illustrates that for a given input pattern only a certain fraction of hidden neurons is active.
+It is sometimes argued that sparse networks have desirable properties; at least sparse representations of a classification problem tend to be easier to learn because they are more likely to be linearly separable (Section \ref{sec:ct}).
+Figure \figref{C7S2Sparse} illustrates that for a given input pattern , only a certain fraction of hidden neurons is active.
 For these neurons the computation is linear, yet different input patterns give different sets of active neurons.
-The product in Equation (\ref{eq:maJ}) acquires a particularly simple structure: the matrices $\ma D^{(k)}$ are diagonal with 0/1 entries.
-But while the weight matrices are independent, the $\ma D^{(k)}$-matrices are correlated: which elements vanish depends on the states of the neurons in the corresponding layer, which in turn depend on the weights to the right of $\ma D^{(k)}$ in the matrix product.
+The product in Equation (\ref{eq:maJ}) acquires a particularly simple structure: the matrices $\ma D^{({p})}$ are diagonal with 0/1 entries.
+But while the weight matrices are independent initially, they become correlated as the training proceeds.
+Also the $\ma D^{({p})}$-matrices develop correlations: which elements vanish depends on which pattern is clamped to the input terminals.

 A hidden layer with only one or very few active neurons might act as a {\em bottleneck} preventing efficient backpropagation of output errors which could in principle slow down training.
-For the examples given in Ref. \cite{GlorotBordesBengio2011} this does not occur.
+For the examples given in Ref.~\cite{GlorotBordesBengio2011}, this does not occur.
+To describe information propagation through a network with ReLU neurons, one should compute the probability that a given number of singular values of the matrix $\ma J_{{p}}$ vanish (Section~\ref{sec:vg}).

 The ReLU function is unbounded for large positive local fields.
-Therefore, the vanishing-gradient problem (Section \ref{sec:vg}) is thought to be less severe in networks made of rectified linear units, but see Ref.~\cite{Pennington2017}.
-Since the ReLU function does not saturate, the weights tend to increase.
-Glorot {\em et al.} \cite{GlorotBordesBengio2011} suggested to use $L_1$-weight decay (Section \ref{sec:weightdecay}) to make sure that the weights do not grow.
+Therefore, the vanishing-gradient problem (Section~\ref{sec:vg}) is thought to be less severe in networks made of rectified linear units.
+However, since the ReLU function does not saturate, the weights tend to increase.
+Glorot {\em et al.} \cite{GlorotBordesBengio2011} suggested to use $L_1$-regularisation (Section \ref{sec:weightdecay}) to make sure that the weights do not grow.
+Finally, using ReLU functions instead of sigmoid functions speeds up the training, because the ReLU function has piecewise constant derivatives.
+Such functions are faster to evaluate than non-linear activation functions and their derivatives.